-Reports of Sexual Harassment can be made online via the Sexual Misconduct/Sexual Harassment Reporting Form.
+Reports of Sexual Harassment can be made online via the Sex Discrimination and Sexual Harassment Reporting Form.
 Reports made via this channel will be forwarded to the School's Title IX Coordinator.

-Any Complaints involving conduct of the President and Dean should immediately be reported to an Officer of the Board of Trustees, whose contact information can be found on the Board of Trustees page of the Law School Catalog.
+Any Complaints involving conduct of the President and Dean should immediately be reported to an Officer of the Board of Trustees, whose contact information can be found on the Board of Trustees webpage or to the Title IX Coordinator.